 If you are in Ireland and you go to buy something in a small shop, especially if this is located in proximity to a church, you’ll probably see these charity boxes strategically placed close to the till so that you can drop some coins in them.

 They have been used by the parishes (or by some associations) to collect funds for different projects such as fighting poverty, building a school, feeding the homeless, or organizing a Pilgrimage to visit holy places such as Knock, Medjugorje, rather than The Vatican State.

 The “blessed” window sticker

-As the above picture displays, in the emerald island it is very common to see religious car window stickers.
+On the Emerald Isle, it is very common to see religious car window stickers.
 For instance, there is Padre Pio, with over 35 prayer groups.
-Yet, besides being one of the most prayed to saints in Ireland, he is the most popularly selected figure for stickers, especially by families and the elderly.
+Yet, besides being one of the most prayed-to saints in Ireland, he is the most popularly selected figure for stickers, especially by families and the elderly.